BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 </p>

 <p>
-Below is an updated version of a poem I wrote — I think shortly after the trip — about the area around the pagoda, and the pagoda itself.
+Below is an updated version of a poem I wrote — I think shortly after the trip — about the area around the pagoda and the pagoda itself.
-The poem wasn't for a class or anything: I just felt like writing it.
+The poem wasn't for a class or anything: just felt like writing it.
 </p>

 <p>